Expert eating disorder therapy that fits into your life

 A multidisciplinary team you can trust

-Our team meets regularly to review your progress and adapt your treatment plan to best support your goals — whether that’s returning to school, rebuilding relationships, or simply feeling like yourself again.
+We meet regularly to review progress and adjust treatment, ensuring your care is personalised, evidence-based and aligned with your goals, whether that’s returning to school, rebuilding relationships or feeling like yourself again.